Psychology Internship Program

 The discipline of psychology holds central importance at FSH.
 In fact, psychologists hold key administrative positions (i.e., CEO, Director of Treatment Services) and clinical roles (i.e., program coordinator, treatment team leader) that drive treatment throughout the hospital.
 FSH also has a program-based supervisory hierarchy wherein program supervisors have direct line authority for all clinical and direct care staff assigned to a program, which helps to ensure a high degree of fidelity to the various treatment models.
 Psychology interns are warmly welcomed into this pro-psychology atmosphere, and are valued contributors to our multidisciplinary treatment teams who provide frequent consultation regarding the professional psychology services they provide.

-At FSH, we offer two internship tracks, the General Treatment Track (program code 178311) and the Forensic Evaluation Track (program code 178312).
-Each track is organized in two, six-month major rotations with two, six-month minor rotations (i.e., Program Evaluation and Psychological Assessment).
+At FSH, we offer two internship tracks, General Treatment (program code 178311) and Forensic Evaluation (program code 178312).
+Each program is organized into two, six-month major rotations and two, year-long minor rotations (i.e., Program Evaluation and Psychological Assessment).

-For the General Treatment Track, interns receive training in innovative, evidenced-based treatment and best practices within nationally recognized treatment programs targeting specific populations.
-Offered programs involve individuals with: 1) intellectual/developmental disabilities; 2) severe mood and behavioral dysregulation (New Outlook Program for Behavior & Mood Self-Management); 3) moderate and long-term mental disorders with resultant symptoms and behavior challenges (Program for Recovery & Self-Motivation); 4) civilly committed Sexually Violent Predators (Sex Offender Rehabilitation & Treatment Services); and 5) serious mental illness resulting in significant functional impairment (Social Learning Program).
+In the General Treatment track, interns receive training in innovative, evidenced-based treatment and best practices within nationally recognized treatment programs targeting specific populations.
+Offered programs involve individuals with 1) severe mood & behavioral dysregulation (New Outlook Program for Behavior and Mood Self-Management), 2) moderate & long-term mental disorders with resultant symptoms & behavior challenges (Recovery & Self-Motivation), 3) those who have been civilly committed as Sexually Violent Predators (Sex Offender Rehabilitation & Treatment Services), and 4) serious mental illnesses resulting in significant functional impairment (Social Learning Program).